reltyr/Pingy/README.md

 4. A Discord Bot Token.
 5. A Discord Bot Client ID.

-You can get the token and client id from the [Discord Developer Portal](https://discord.com/developers/applications).
+You can get the Token and Client ID from the [Discord Developer Portal](https://discord.com/developers/applications).

 ### Steps